Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Methodology

 Decomposition \eqref{eq:est-factor-decomposition} reveals that $\tilde{\bbf}$ should estimate well an affine transformation of the latent factor $\bbf$ under mild conditions.
-The intuition is that when idiosyncratic components $\bu$ are weakly dependent with uniformly bounded second moments, $\|\bxi\|=O_\mathbb{P}(p^{-1/2})$ due to its bounded variance.
-On the other hand, owing to the signficance condition and nondegenerate factors, the signal
+The intuition is that when idiosyncratic components $\bu$ are weakly dependent with uniformly bounded second moments, $\|\bxi\|=\mathcal{O}_\mathbb{P}(p^{-1/2})$ due to its order of variance (e.g. if components of $\bu$ are uncorrelated, $\Var(\bW_j^T \bu) = \mathcal{O}(1)$, where $\bW_j$ is the $j^{th}$ column of $\bW$).
+On the other hand, owing to the significance condition and non-degenerate factors, the signal

 which means the first term $\bH \bbf$ will be the dominating term among the above decomposition \eqref{eq:est-factor-decomposition}.